LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/socialconnect-user-guide.md

   * Public Comment - 5,000 characters
   * Messenger - 640 characters per message

-### View Media
+### View media

-View Media provides agents the ability to view all images, gifs and videos received from the consumer in the Social Widget.
+View media provides agents the ability to view all images, gifs and videos received from the consumer in the Social Widget.
 The View Media tool will allow agents to view images larger, gif animations, and play videos that have been sent by consumers.
 The agent transcript will display images, and the first image from a gif, but not the animations, to view these animations agents will utilize “View Media.”

 * Agents select the menu navigation at the bottom right of the Social Widget
 * After selecting “View Media” from the menu, the agent is taken to the View Media Tool